 – You can fill the sippy cups after going through security and/or wait for the beverage cart to come around on the plane.
 The flight attendants were very good about filling the kids cups.
 On the flight over, the flight attendant filled them for me.
 On the flight back, the flight attendant gave me cans of juice for me to fill them myself.
 Either way worked for me!
 Having our own cups saved so much worry & hassle.

-4. Keep the kids drop down tables free from toys or wrappers while they are eating.
+4. Keep the kids drop-down tables free from toys or wrappers while they are eating.
 Those trays are slippery & can fall off easily, especially if there are extra items in the way.

 5. If lunch or dinner is offered on your flight, you can order special kids meals (check with your airline).
-On our United flight, the kids received chicken nuggets, chips (fries), beans, yogurt, a roll & two cookies for their dinner.
+On our United flight, the kids received chicken nuggets, chips (fries), beans, yoghurt, a roll & two cookies for their dinner.

 6. Save any uneaten food such as the roll, piece of fruit, or dessert.
 The kids might get hungry in an hour and it’s nice to have something available.
 Also, pack some of your own snacks as back up.
 If you pack anything pureed for baby, that’s above the approved size, it has to go through extra security measures at the airport (been there, done that).